s4ke/Master-Thesis/src/md/004-relwork.md

 of `Par` Monad to heterogeneous clusters.
 LVish [@Kuper:2014:TPE:2666356.2594312] is a communication-centred extension of the `Par` Monad and is based on monotonically growing data structures.

+Cloud Haskell [@Epstein:2011:THC:2096148.2034690]
+which we use for an experimental backend is a domain specific language for cloud computing but can also be used for parallel computation.

 ## Algorithmic skeletons

 \label{sec:relWorkAlgorithmicSkels}

-The idea of Algorithmic skeletons were introduced by @Cole1989.
+Algorithmic skeletons were introduced by @Cole1989.
 Early publications on this topic include @DANELUTTO1992205, @darlington1993parallel, @botorog1996efficient, @Lengauer1997
 and @Gorlatch1998.
 @SkeletonBook consolidated early reports on high-level programming approaches.